 In November of 2005, US Secretary of Education, Margaret Spellings, announced a new pilot for states who wished to use a growth measure in the AYP calculation under NCLB (No Child Left Behind).
 The Elementary and Secondary Education Act (ESEA) which includes NCLB is up for reauthorization in 2007.

-Links to information about value-added in Ohio including the OAGC value-added powerpoint presented at the NAGC affiliate conference in Spring, 2006.
+Value Added in Ohio powerpoint presented at the NAGC conference